crest-cassia/oacis/en/install.md

 As indicated in the README, you can launch the virtual machine by `docker run --name oacis -p 3000:3000 -dt oacis/oacis` command.
 If you would like to start the tutorial in the next page as quickly as possible, execute `docker run --name oacis -p 3000:3000 -dt oacis/oacis_tutorial`.
-This command uses an image in which the step 2 of the tutorial in the next page has already been setup.
+This command uses an image in which step 2 of the tutorial in the next page has already been setup.

 ## (1.2) Installing OACIS on a native machine